bluetoother/ble-shepherd/README.md

     | prop     | Array            | required  | characteristic property    |
     | val      | Object or Buffer | required  | characteristic value       |
     | desc     | String           | optional  | characteristic description |

-    - Allowed Characteristic property: 'Broadcast', 'Read', 'WriteWithoutResponse', 'Write', 'Notify', 'Indicate', 'AuthenticatedSignedWrites', 'ExtendedProperties'
-    - Allowed Characteristic permission: 'Read', 'Write', 'AuthenRead', 'AuthenWrite', 'AuthorRead', 'AuthorWrite', 'EncryptRead', 'EncryptWrite'
+    - Allowed Characteristic permission `permit`: 'Read', 'Write', 'AuthenRead', 'AuthenWrite', 'AuthorRead', 'AuthorWrite', 'EncryptRead', 'EncryptWrite'
+    - Allowed Characteristic property `prop`: 'Broadcast', 'Read', 'WriteWithoutResponse', 'Write', 'Notify', 'Indicate', 'AuthenticatedSignedWrites', 'ExtendedProperties'

-* Differences between Prop and Permit
+* Differences between **prop** and **permit**
-    - Each characteristic have lots of attributes, including characteristic value and many option information about the value, such as Characteristic User Description.
+    - Each Characteristic has a lot of attributes, including Characteristic value and many optional information about the value, such as _Characteristic User Description_.
-        - `permit`: Each attribute of characteristic has its own permission, `permit` parameter used to define the permission of characteristic value attribute
+        - `permit`: Each attribute in a Characteristic has its own permission, and `permit` is used to define its permission.
-        - `prop`: `prop` parameter is a attribute of characteristic which is used to describe the permission of characteristic value, it has read permission to let all GATT clients know they can do what operation on characteristic value.
+        - `prop`: `prop` is an attribute in a Characteristic to describe the permission of Characteristic value.
+Having a read permission can let GATT clients know what operations they can perform upon the Characteristic value.

     Note: `prop` must be compatible with `permit`, otherwise GATT clients will be misled.

 * Example
-    * Add public service, if characteristic is public , property `val` of charInfo object must ba an object and format must follow [public characteristic definition](https://github.com/hedywings/ccBnp#3characteristics) of ccBnp.
+    * Add Characteristics into a public Service
+        - If the Characteristic is a public-defined one, charInfo `val` should be an object with keys list in the _Field Name_ of the [public UUID table](https://github.com/hedywings/cc-bnp#3-characteristics).
     ```js
     var charsInfo = [
         { uuid: '0x2a00', permit: [ 'Read' ], prop: [ 'Read' ], val: { name: "BLE Shepherd" } },